What payments and benefits are non-taxable?

 - a PAYE settlement agreement (PSA) is in place – under a PSA, your employer settles, on your behalf, your income tax and NIC due to HMRC on certain types of benefits and expenses payments.
 You can find out more about PSAs on the GOV.UK website;

-You do not have to pay tax or NIC on benefits and expenses covered by dispensations and PSAs, and if you complete a tax return, you do not need to include them there.
+You do not have to pay tax or NIC on benefits and expenses covered by a PSA (nor by a dispensation for tax years up to and including 2015/16), and if you complete a tax return, you do not need to include them there.

 You do not have to pay tax on benefits and expenses covered by concessions or exemptions and there is no need to include them on your tax return.